-One of the most intensely discussed topics in digital marketing today is the usefulness of mobile apps, particularly those that serve similar functions as existing mobile ecommerce sites.
+One of the most intensely discussed topics in SEO and digital marketing today is the usefulness of mobile apps, particularly those that serve similar functions as existing mobile ecommerce sites.

 These days, it seems that all the biggest brands spend a lot of effort encouraging you to download a special mobile app.
 In most cases, however, these businesses also have a desktop or mobile website that already provides the same functionality as the app.

 So what gives?
 Why do these companies want us to download a separate mobile app when you can buy the same things on their desktop and mobile sites?

 Apart from FOMO, which is a terrible affliction that affects even the best of us, these businesses usually have a separate mobile app for the purpose of improving the customer experience.

 Theoretically, a better baseline customer experience means improved conversion rates and increased customer lifetime value.

 However, it’s a mistake to assume that simply having a mobile app will reap you these benefits.